Sea Containers: Financial hardship and collapse

-On 6 November 2006 the Department for Work & Pensions wrote to Sea Containers that it must pay £143m into its two UK pension schemes if it wanted to wind them up.
+On 6 November 2006, the Department for Work and Pensions informed Sea Containers that it must pay £143 million into its two UK pension schemes if it wanted to wind them up.

-On 11 February 2009, its maritime container interests were transferred to a new company SeaCo Ltd, with the wind-down and liquidation of the remainder of the group continuing.
-The major shareholders in the new company were the former Sea Containers Ltd bondholders and two of the group's UK pension funds.
+On 11 February 2009, the remaining maritime container interests of Sea Containers were transferred to a new company, SeaCo Ltd, while the remainder of the group proceeded to be wound down and liquidated.
+The major shareholders in the new company were the bondholders of the former Sea Containers Ltd and two of the group's UK pension funds.